chrissavage2300/Bread-Proofing-Box/README.md

 A PID controlled bread proofing box with heater

 <H3>Change log</H3>
+<b>5/11/2020</b> Added in documents to show heatsink calculations along with heater wire calculations

 <b>5/11/2020</b>Idea: Timer function on screen, count down?
 Time Remaining.
 Have buzzer go off when "done".
 This would be useful for a hydrate function.